John-Colvin/YAIDIP/README.md

    f" DoubleQuotedCharacters "
 ```

-The `InterpolatedString` and `InterpolatedFormattingString` appear in the parser grammar as an `InterpolatedExpression`, which is under `PrimaryExpression`.
+The `InterpolatedString` and `InterpolatedFormattingString` appear in the parser grammar as an `InterpolatedList`, which is under `ArgumentList`.

 ```
-InterpolatedExpression:
+ArgumentList:
+    AssignExpression
+    AssignExpression ,
+    AssignExpression , ArgumentList
     InterpolatedString
+    InterpolatedString ,
-   InterpolatedString StringLiterals
+    InterpolatedString , ArgumentList
     InterpolatedFormattingString
+    InterpolatedFormattingString ,
-   InterpolatedFormattingString StringLiterals
+    InterpolatedFormattingString , ArgumentList
 ```

 Inside an interpolated string, the character `$` is of particular interest because the interpolated string will use it as an escape.
 To render `$` verbatim inside an interpolated string, the sequence `$$` shall be used.
 The contents of the `InterpolatedExpression` must conform to the following grammar, which is identical for `i`-strings and `f`-strings: